OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 ![Sysctl Disassembly](Images/Chapters/0x06j/sysctlOriginal.png)

-Patching the instruction at offset *0x31C3*, MOVNE R0, #1, and changing it to MOVNE R0,#0 (0x01 0x20).
-The patched code will look like as
+Patching the instruction at offset *0x31C3*, MOVNE R0, #1, and changing it to MOVNE R0,#0 (in bytecode: 0x01 0x20).
+The patched code will looks as below:

 ![Sysctl Disassembly](Images/Chapters/0x06j/sysctlPatched.png)

 Apart from patching the code, `sysctl` check can be bypassed by using the debugger itself, and setting the breakpoint on call of `sysctl`.
 This approach is demonstrated in the post [here](https://www.coredump.gr/articles/ios-anti-debugging-protections-part-2/).